Sustainable Exploration

 The Missing Layer

-Each engagement produces a formal determination:
+Each engagement produces a determination:

 • Proceed